microsoft/TypeScript-Website/packages/playground/README.md

 - `#code/PRA` - A base64 and zipped version of the code which should live in the editor
 - `#src/The%20code` - URLEncoded way to have the code for the editor
 - `#example/generic-functions` - Grab the code from an example with the id generic-functions
+- `#gist/92cf0a3...` - The ID of a public GitHub gist, the playground will either render a story of markdown and TS/JS files or grab the contents of just one file and show it.
+You can add `-2` to access the 3rd file (because of 0 indexing).

 Or to trigger some action by default: